pinlong-cai/peter-cai.github.io/_pages/cv.md

 * B.S. in Traffic and Transportation, Beihang University, 2013
 * M.S. in Traffic Information Engineering and Control, Beihang University, 2016
-* Ph.D in Traffic Information Engineering and Control, Beihang University, 2020 (expected)
+* Ph.D in Traffic Information Engineering and Control, Beihang University, 2020

 # <a name="Workexperience"></a>Work Experiences